Ethical Travel: Voting With Our Wings

 One of our greatest challenges every year is coming to the terms that no country is perfect.
 Every single country that we selected as a winner faces serious challenges, and often-daunting ones — from Mauritius’ role in the animal research trade to Dominica’s policy of gay rights; from Latvia’s ethnic biases to resort development on the Bahamas.

-But given the fact that many, many travelers elect to go to places with far more grievous abuses — like Thailand, Cambodia, Egypt and Nepal — we find much to admire about our selected countries, as well.
+But given the fact that many, many travelers elect to go to places with far more grievous abuses — like Thailand, Cambodia, Egypt, and Nepal — we find much to admire about our selected countries, as well.
 All of our selected countries score very high marks in human rights, and work hard to see that the revenue from travel and tourism helps benefit their citizens.

-The Bahamas, Barbados, Chile, Dominica, Cape Verde, Lithuania, Palau, and Uruguay received the highest possible scores from Freedom House in the categories of Political Rights and Civil Liberties as well as high Press Freedom ratings — even ranking better than those of some developed countries.
+The Bahamas, Barbados, Chile, Dominica, Cape Verde, Lithuania, Palau, and Uruguay received the highest possible scores from Freedom House in the categories of Political Rights and Civil Liberties as well as high Press Freedom ratings in 2013 — even ranking better than those of some developed countries.
 Mauritius only just fell short of achieving the highest possible marks, which is rare among African nations.

 Industry is a powerful force everywhere—logging, mining, oil and hydropower will not simply disappear any time soon—but our chosen countries have strong environmental movements working hard to protect their natural and cultural resources, and to reach workable compromises with indigenous people.
 Are they always successful?
 No, they are not.
 But in a world like ours, it’s a good idea to encourage the forces positive change, even where they’re facing challenges.